-- POMIS, being the only scheme which assures the investors of the pledged fixed monthly income on the lump sum investment made by the investor.
+- POMIS, being the only scheme that assures the investors of the pledged fixed monthly income on the lump sum investment made by the investor.

 - The least limit for the investment is Rs 1500 and the maximum investment limit Rs 4.5 lakh in a single holding account and rs 9 lakhs for joint accounts.

-- The current rate offers by the scheme is a rate of interest 7.7%per annum payable monthly with the maturity period of 5 years.
+- The current rate offers by the scheme is a rate of interest 7.7%per annum payable monthly with a maturity period of 5 years.